Alex Jones: Lafferty et al. vs. Jones

 On March 25, 2019, Jeremy Richman, one of the plaintiffs, whose daughter Avielle was killed, committed suicide.
-Jones, through his lawyer, offered condolences to Richman's family, then later that day on his show suggested that Richman had been murdered, and that his death had something to do with special counsel Robert Mueller's investigation into Russian election interference.
+Jones, through his lawyer, offered condolences to Richman's family, but later that day on his show suggested that Richman had been murdered and that his death had something to do with special counsel Robert Mueller's investigation into Russian election interference.

-On April 5, 2021, the US Supreme Court declined to hear an appeal by Jones against a court sanction in the lawsuit.
+On April 5, 2021, the Supreme Court of the United States declined to hear an appeal by Jones against a court sanction in the lawsuit.

-On November 15, 2021, the judge found Jones liable by default for defamation, for “willful non-compliance” in failing to turn over documents to the families in line with court orders.
+On November 15, 2021, the judge found Jones liable by default for defamation, for "willful non-compliance" in failing to turn over documents to the families in line with court orders.

 On March 29, 2022, Jones offered a settlement of $120,000 to each of the thirteen people involved in the lawsuits, which was quickly rejected.

 On June 2, 2022, Jones's attorneys asked the judge to drop them from the case.
-The judge said she had heard this before, citing thirteen times in the past four years when Jones' attorneys asked to replace each other or be dropped from the case.
+The judge said she had heard this before, citing thirteen times in the past four years when Jones's attorneys asked to replace each other or be dropped from the case.
 She ordered them to continue to represent Jones until she ruled on the motion on June 15.

 On October 12, 2022, the jury awarded $965 million to be shared by 15 plaintiffs (eight families and one first responder).
 The plaintiffs' individual awards ranged from $28.8 million to $120 million.
-During the trial, the families testified that they had been threatened and harassed over years due to Jones' falsehoods.
+During the trial, the families testified that they had been threatened and harassed over years due to Jones's falsehoods.
 Jones reacted live to the verdict on his show, mocking it: "Do these people actually think they're getting any money?"
-He implored his viewers to donate to him to "appeal", and also declared that the jury's verdict was an attempt to "scare us away from questioning" school shootings such as the Uvalde shooting and the Stoneman Douglas shooting, but "we're not going to stop".
+He implored his viewers to donate to him to "appeal", and also declared that the jury's verdict was an attempt to "scare us away from questioning" school shootings such as the Stoneman Douglas High School shooting and the Robb Elementary School shooting, but "we're not going to stop".

 On November 10, 2022, the judge awarded the plaintiffs a further $473 million in punitive damages in the form of lawyers' fees, bringing the total to over $1.4 billion.
 The judge also issued an order that Jones was "not to transfer, encumber, dispose or move his assets out of the United States until further order of the court".

 Jones moved for a new trial, but on December 22, 2022, the judge denied his request.

+By the end of the summer of 2023, Jones had paid nothing to the families.

+On December 6, 2024, the Connecticut Appellate Court reduced the total Jones owed to about $1.2 billion.
+It did this by affirming the jury's $965 million verdict while saying that Jones would not have to pay the $150 million in punitive damages that the lower court had awarded the plaintiffs.
+Jones sought to appeal to the state's Supreme Court, but on April 8, 2025 it declined to hear his appeal.